Quansight-Labs/ndindex/docs/slices.md

 ```

 In the first case, `-15` is divisible by 3 and all the indices chosen by the
-slice `-15::3` were also divisible by 3 (remember that the index and the value
+slice `-15::3` were also divisible by 3 (remember that indices and values
 are the same for simple ranges).
 But this is only because the length of the
 list, `21`, also happened to be a multiple of 3.
 In the second example it is
 `22` and the resulting indices are not multiples of `3`.